The Cutting Edge

 CRKT Rollock

-Next up is another discontinued knife.
-The CRKT Rollock is a fascinating knife with a cool opening mechanism.
-To deploy the blade, you press down on the blade (specifically on some jimping near the rear of the spine) when closed.
-That pops the blade up, and then you slide it completely open.
+Next, we have another discontinued knife: the CRKT Rollock.
+What makes this one stand out is its unique opening mechanism.
+To deploy the blade, you press down on some jimping near the back of the spine while it’s closed.
+This action causes the blade to pop up, allowing you to slide it fully open.

-This factory version from CRKT was inspired by the Rolox from Blackie Collins.
-Collins is often cited as the first person to create an assisted-opening knife, though Ken Onion may have invented the SpeedSafe assisted opener concurrently.
+This production model from CRKT was based on the original Rolox design by Blackie Collins.
+Collins is frequently credited as the pioneer of the assisted-opening knife, although Ken Onion may have developed the SpeedSafe mechanism around the same time.

 Here’s a gif from an old YouTube :